 Heritage resource-related guidelines and policies.

 Local authority planning and other laws and policies.

 Details of parties, communities, etc. to be consulted.

-Specialist studies, eg: archaeology, palaeontology, architecture, townscape, visual impact, etc. Provide details: Other.
-Provide details: form of a single incorporated i Please refer to Any further studies which Heritage Western Cape requires should be submitted must be in the e, consolidated report with a single set of recommendations.
-Specialist studies must be n full, either as chapters of the report, or as annexures thereto. the Guidelines for Heritage Impact Assessments required in terms of Section 38 of the National Urces Act (Act 25 of 1999)
+Specialist studies, eg: archaeology, palaeontology, architecture, townscape, visual impact, etc. Provide details:

+Other.
+Provide details:

+PLEASE NOTE: Any further studies which Heritage Western Cape requires should be submitted must be in the form of a single, consolidated report with a single set of recommendations.
+Specialist studies must be incorporated in full, either as chapters of the report, or as annexures thereto.
+Please refer to the Guidelines for Heritage Impact Assessments required in terms of Section 38 of the National

+Heritage Resources Act (Act 25 of 1999)